gazebo-tooling/setup-gazebo/README.md

 ## Supported platforms

-`setup-gazebo` action works for all non-EOL Gazebo [releases] on [officially] supported platforms (Ubuntu).
+`setup-gazebo` action works for all non-EOL Gazebo [releases] on the following platforms:

-> [!NOTE]
-> There is a plan to implement this action for the [best-effort] supported platforms.
+  - Ubuntu
+  - macOS

 ## Tasks performed by the action

-The `setup-gazebo` action performs the following tasks on an Ubuntu system:
+The `setup-gazebo` action performs the following tasks:
+- On Ubuntu:
   - Installs `sudo` in case it is missing
   - Sets the locale to `en_US.UTF-8` and timezone to `UTC`
   - Install necessary APT packages
   - Registers the Open Robotics APT repository
+- On macOS:
+  - Tapping into OSRF repository using Homebrew

 ## Usage